Series · Terraform Agents · Chapter 5

 An agent has three kinds of memory and they map onto three Aliyun services: PolarDB/RDS for sessions, OpenSearch (vector edition) or pgvector for embeddings, OSS for artifacts.
 Real Terraform for each, plus the lifecycle and backup rules that keep the bill flat.

-An agent’s memory is the part most tutorials hand-wave.
-“Just put the embeddings in Pinecone, the sessions in Postgres, the screenshots in S3.”
-On Aliyun, all three exist as managed services, and Terraform-provisioning them right is the difference between “memory works” and “we lost three weeks of conversation history because the disk filled up at 4am”.
+Most tutorials gloss over an agent’s memory.
+‘Just put the embeddings in Pinecone, the sessions in Postgres, and the screenshots in S3.’
+On Aliyun, all three are managed services.
+Correctly provisioning them with Terraform can mean the difference between a working memory and losing three weeks of conversation history because the disk filled up at 4 AM.

 An agent’s three kinds of memory map onto three Aliyun services